UoB-COMSM0166/2025-group-19/README.md

     <td rowspan="2">Creating an intriguing and various game experience</td>
     <td>User</td>
     <td>
-      As a user, I want certain bricks to drop power-ups, such as double points or paddle expansion, to add variety to the game.
+      As a user, I want certain bricks to drop power-ups, such as paddle expansion, to add variety to the game.
     </td>
     <td>
       Given certain bricks contain a specific power-up, when the players break